When Imitation Isn’t the Highest Form of Flattery: 4 Tips to Keep Copiers Secure

 1. Educate yourself and your employees about copier risks.
 Be aware of the information stored on the device and the risk if that data is stolen or the device is lost.
 Limit storage of sensitive private and corporate data on such devices.

-2. Don’t use noncompany public copiers for sensitive documents.
-Copiers at public places, such as the grocery store or Joe’s coffee shop, often have capabilities to save images on a hard drive or in other ways.
+2. Don’t use non-company public copiers for sensitive documents.
+Copiers at public places, such as office support retailers, often have capabilities to save images on a hard drive or in other ways.
 Historically, they also have a scanned-document queue, which can be reprinted from the copier.
 Never use these copiers for sensitive documents.

 3. Research and use your copier’s capabilities, or buy the extra security capabilities.
 Many copier companies—whether they sell or lease the copier—offer disk override or disk erase features or modules that ensure that each new document copy overrides (erases) the previous one.
 Some copiers have built-in data encryption capabilities—that often aren’t activated and used.
 Additionally, many copier companies sell such encryption capabilities for their copiers that may prove to be a good value.